Invarion/invarion-docs/docs/rapid-plan/5. RapidPlan Basics/View or Edit an Object_s Properties.md

     ![Quick_Edit_screen](./assets/Quick_Edit_screen.png)

-1. Make any necessary adjustments to the settings.
+1.Make any necessary adjustments to the settings.
-2. The Preview window will show you any adjustments you've made.
+2.The Preview window will show you any adjustments you've made.
 Press Ok to complete your changes.